interruptingvolcano/Etch-a-Sketch/README.md

-This is the second project in the Odin Project's Foundation's course.
+This is the second project in the Odin Project's Foundations course.